ikkiChung/Prediction-Example-With-Caffe/README.md

     make

-The caffe makefile will automatic find the new exmaple and copy the result to build directory.
+The caffe makefile will automatic find the new example and copy the result to build directory.

     caffe-master ikki$ ls ./build/tools/prediction_example*
     ./build/tools/prediction_example